 For our children at Braywood we recognise the constraints on cultural provision in a rural area of the U.K. By adopting the IPC, we are central to a learning global community.
-The elements of the International Dimension for our children to:-
+The elements of the International Dimension for our children to:

-- Recognise their own culture and have a sense of identity - Be open-minded - Be respectful of other cultures and beliefs (be sensitive to other cultures and beliefs) - Be aware of and be able to celebrate diversity and commonality - Have respect for and value other people and their ideas and opinions - Be able to communicate (have good interpersonal skills) - Be adaptable - Be aware of and have an interest in global issues
+- Recognise their own culture and have a sense of identity - Be open-minded and respectful of other cultures and beliefs - Be aware of and be able to celebrate diversity and commonality - Have respect for and value other people and their ideas and opinions - Be able to communicate (have good interpersonal skills) - Be adaptable and be aware of, and have an interest in, global issues